lmBored/Tethered-Onslaught/README.md

 ## Description

-Tethered Onslaught is a 2D game built with Unity where a duo of players are physically linked by an electric tether in a chaotic battle arena.
+Tethered Onslaught is a (top-down) 2D game built with Unity where a duo of players are physically linked by an electric tether in a chaotic battle arena.
 They have to fight endless waves of enemies for survival using the tether.

 ### Main Features